MoguchiyDD/TechnicalTest/ReactJS/Valantis/0/README.md

 # ReactJS/Valantis
 **FrontEnd**.
-Store design with a filter for product names, prices and brands using the API from the Valantis company.
+Store design with a filter for product names, prices and brands using the API from the Valantis company

 The project was created and tested on the **Linux Ubuntu 22.04 Wayland** OS